draganignjic/timmi-ess-fusion/README.md

 ## Features
-- Display colors in all Browsers (
+- Display approve/reject colors in all Browsers (not just IE)
 - Favourites
 - ESS is displayed beautifully in all browsers
 - Enter worktime with "." or ","